hackeryarn/blog/content/post/rust-macros-2.md

 // = note: to `db.into_iter().map(| i | (i.title, i.rating,)).collect()`
 ```

 The one odd thing about our debug output is the trailing comma in the tuple.
 Remember how I said that everything in the expansion `$()` repeats?
 We had a literal comma inside the repetition expansion so it gets included every time.
-Tuples and other collections allow trailing commas, but we will see some places shortly that do not.
+Tuples and other collections allow trailing commas, but we will see some places, shortly, that do not.

 ## Where clause

-So far we only have a `select` macro which is not much of a query without a where clause.
+So far we only have a `select` macro which is not much of a query.
 Let's make our macro more useful:

 ```rust
 query!(from db select title, rating where rating = 10 and artist = "Teddy Swims");
 ```

-We us `=` for comparison, and `and` as a way to support multiple parameter.
-Just like with select, we will start by only supporting these two operators and work up to supporting other.
+We us `=` for comparison, and `and` as a way to support multiple comparisons.
+Just like with select, we will start by only supporting these two operators and work up to supporting others.

 ### Matching where clause

-We actually already have all the tools we need to match this additional syntax:
+We actually already have all the tools we need to match this new syntax:

 ```rust
 #[macro_export]